 Have a nice day!

 I Spit on Your Grave: Déjà Vu is an admirable attempt, in parts, overall though is a pile of annoyance.
 First of all, the movie is far too long.
 There is no reason, whatsoever, why this movie is any longer than 80 minutes.
 Let alone two and a half hours.
 That is insane.
 Granted, I would have been able to forgive the length if there was any sort of material that accomplished a shred of entertainment value.
 There wasn’t.
-Instead it was about 150 minutes worth of rednecks profusely yelling “b*tch” and being over-the-top for the sake of being over-the-top.
+Instead, it was about 150 minutes worth of rednecks profusely yelling “b*tch” and being over-the-top for the sake of being over-the-top.
 Every scene lasts for an eternity, not in the good way that I described elements of the original, more in a vein that made me want to shut off my television.
 Almost every minute of screen time was filled to the brim with obnoxious performances and dialog that drained the life out of me.

 Positives Before Negatives

 On a slightly more positive note, I will say that from a technical standpoint, Déjà Vu is visually appealing.
 In regards to cinematography, lighting, and most of the effects work; this did at least look like a production straight out of the 1970s.
-Unfortunately not nearly as grimy of film stock as what would have been seen in an exploitation film at the time, the sequel is a bit more clean for my liking, but I could still feasibly see this film being made in the late ‘70s.
+Unfortunately not nearly as grimy of film stock as what would have been seen in an exploitation film at the time, the sequel is a bit cleaner for my liking, but I could still feasibly see this film being made in the late 1970s.

 Camille Keaton returning to her signature role of Jennifer Hills was a welcomed aspect about the movie, I appreciated her efforts in trying to bring some life to the picture.
 How much of a real difference her talents make are certainly debatable, but at least it was something relatively enjoyable.
 As much as I did not care for Déjà Vu, it was nice to see Keaton back.
 For the brief amount of time that we are allowed to view her performance anyways.
 That’s something I’ll get more into later is Keaton’s rather limited screen time and my disappointment of such a short presence.

 Jamie Bernadette as Jennifer’s daughter, Christy, is fairly decent from what I was able to gather.
 I won’t go so far as to say that she was on par with Keaton in the ’78 feature, with that said though, she was still solid enough reason to why I was able to endure as much of the absurdly lengthy runtime that I did.
 There wasn’t really all that much chemistry between her and Keaton, Bernadette’s lines were occasionally read with a somewhat amateurish degree.
-However there were times that she was able to shine and she definitely had a good look to her when it came to the more intense portions of the narrative.
+However, there were times that she was able to shine and she definitely had a good look to her when it came to the more intense portions of the narrative.
 Overall, she was a fine enough actress.

 That’s the End of That.

 When it comes down to figuring out where this sequel went wrong, all roads lead to the writing.
-Specifically the writing in its villains and the pacing; resulting in one hell of a slog that is relentless with overbearing rednecks.
+Specifically, the writing in its villains and the pacing, resulting in one hell of a slog that is relentless with overbearing rednecks.
 Seriously, I grew restless as more time passed.
 Seconds felt like minutes.
 Minutes felt like hours.
 Hours felt like days.
 Déjà Vu could not have ended soon enough for me, not necessarily because it was downright terrible, it just felt like a chore to sit through.
 The original was smart about how it handled its characters and then when certain scenes dragged on, it was intentional as it added to some of the horrifying reality of our heroine’s agony.
 When things drag on in Déjà Vu, it adds only to my own personal agony.

 Every line of dialog uttered from the mouths of our antagonists is basically generic, crazy religious cult, white trash slinging constant obscenities.
 Either that or exposition explaining who they are and why they want revenge.
 There is practically no in between.
 These rednecks get old real fast because there is nothing to them other than being loud and zany while saying the word “b*tch” about a hundred times a scene.
-To pick which one of the villains I disliked the most is a tossup, because I’m pretty sure I found them all equal parts annoying.
+To pick which one of the villains I disliked the most is a tossup because I’m pretty sure I found them all equal parts annoying.
 At no point was I intimidated or entertained by these noisy morons.
 Were there rednecks as our baddies in the original?
-Yes, but they were performed at least more entertainingly and also the role of Johnny really balanced things out with interjecting a lot of suspense as well as charisma.
+Yes, but they have performed at least more entertainingly, and also the role of Johnny really balanced things out with interjecting a lot of suspense and charisma.
 That was an element sorely missing in this sequel, especially since these characters bring up the character of Johnny from the original on numerous occasions.